maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 ![image](https://maelfabien.github.io/assets/images/expl5_20.png)

-To illustrate the diversity of the vocabulary used in the songs, we can compute the ratio of words that are not stop words over all words :
+The vast majority of the songs do not exceed 40% of unique words, which reflects the balance that hit songs reach between repetitive lyrics and a diversified vocabulary.
+The vast majority of To illustrate the diversity of the vocabulary used in the songs, we can compute the ratio of words that are not stop words over all words:

 ![image](https://maelfabien.github.io/assets/images/expl5_21.png)

+When we remove the stop words, the average ratio is now much higher.
+A large part of the vocabulary used in those songs seems to be made of stop words.
 This is it for the count of words.
-Now, what are the most common words that singers use in their texts?
+Now, wWhat are the most common words that singers use in their songs?

 ```python
 from wordcloud import WordCloud, STOPWORDS